-This may seem like an odd step, but it is your opportunity to learn from other's mistakes and also gives you an opportunity to evaluate the areas of particular focus for the FDA.
-If you read enough Warning Letters, you will begin to see patterns, and it will help you avoid the mistakes of others.
+This may seem like an odd step, but it's an opportunity to evaluate the areas of particular focus for the FDA.
+If you read enough Warning Letters, you will begin to see patterns, which will help you avoid the mistakes of others.

 Set Realistic Expectations & Timelines

-If you haven't started planning early and haven't built these timelines early, your market launch will be delayed, which will cost you time to market and money.
-And you'll have to explain this to your early investors.
+If you haven't started planning early enough and haven't built-in these timelines, your market launch will be delayed, costing you time to market and money.
+And then you'll have to explain this to your early investors.

 The Research Phase: What Role Quality Plays in Research